mealycpp/chisel-tinyJAMBU/README.md

 # chisel-tinyJAMBU

-Implementation of tinyJAMBU using Chisel
+Implementation of tinyJAMBU NLFSR using Chisel